aaronpenne/move-completed-tasks/README.md

 ![Obsidian](https://img.shields.io/badge/obsidian-1.5.0+-7c3aed?style=flat-square)
 ![License](https://img.shields.io/github/license/aaronpenne/move-completed-tasks?style=flat-square)

-An [Obsidian](https://obsidian.md) plugin that moves completed tasks to the bottom of the list when you check them off, like Apple Notes, Todoist, and Noteplan.
+Yet another [Obsidian](https://obsidian.md) plugin that moves completed tasks to the bottom of the list when you check them off.
+This one behaves like Apple Notes, Todoist, and Noteplan.

 ![Before and after](imgs/before_and_after.png)